operator-framework/operator-sdk/README.md

 [Operators][operator_link] make it easy to manage complex stateful applications on top of Kuberentes.
 However writing an operator today can be a significant effort that involves challenges like using low level APIs, writing boilerplate, and a lack of modularity which leads to duplication.

-The Operator SDK is a framework designed to make write operators easier by providing:
+The Operator SDK is a framework designed to make writing operators easier by providing:
 - High level APIs and abstractions to write the operational logic more intuitively
 - Tools for scaffolding and code generation to bootstrap a new project fast
 - Modular functionality to improve reusability